sjlunardini/TensorflowLessons/README.md

 # TensorflowLessons
-Lessons tested from Deep Learning in Python textbook
+Lessons tested from Deep Learning in Python textbook.